 Company A has a website that just has an about page, services they offer and contact page.

 Company B has a website that has an about page, services they offer, contact page, and regularly publishes resources (blog posts) which support the services they offer.
 They also provide links to these resources on their individual service pages in a clear well formatted way.

 The query generated from the Google search was met by both Company A and Company B however Company B had a higher Page Quality rank and was able to demonstrate Expertise, Authoritativeness and Trustworthiness to a much higher level through its site structure and supplement content.

 Quality Raters would give Company B a much higher ranking and what we know about how Google’s algorithm works Company B if not already, would feature much higher up in the search results.

 I’m not going to lie; I finished my coffee mid-way through the example.

-So, wrapping things up, Google Search Quality Raters are a big deal as they effectively audit the AI algorithm to make sure the Google E-A-T concept is working properly.
+So, wrapping things up, Google Search Quality Raters are important as they effectively audit the AI algorithm to make sure the Google E-A-T concept is working properly.